stamd/stamd.github.io/_posts/2024-01-22-data-structures-in-python.md

 ---

-Here's a peek on a list of published articles I wrote about data structures in Python.
+<span class="evidence">The following is a list of published articles I wrote about data structures in Python.</span>

 # Guide to Heaps in Python